2013 Japan Football League: Clubs

 Due to unfortunate withdrawal of Arte Takasaki, the previous season has featured only 17 teams, but for 2013 the league has brought the number of teams back to 18.
 After having another team (Sagawa Shiga) ceasing its operations and withdrawing after the season, the league has welcomed into its ranks two newcomers, SC Sagamihara and Fukushima United.
-Both clubs are looking forward to eventual J. League promotion, with Sagamihara holding the associate membership status, and Fukushima having applied for it in 2007, though unsuccessfully.
+Both clubs looked forward to eventual J. League promotion, with Sagamihara holding the associate membership status, and Fukushima having applied for it in 2007, though unsuccessfully.

 Last season has for the first time ever featured direct exchange of teams between JFL and J. League.
 JFL champions and J. League associate members V-Varen Nagasaki were promoted at the expense of Machida Zelvia, who returned to JFL after only a single season in J2.

 Tochigi Uva were on the brink of relegation, as their play-off series against Norbritz Hokkaido was tied after two rounds.
 It was decided in penalty shootout, which Tochigi club has won 4–1 and retained their place in the JFL.

 On 26 February Blaublitz Akita and Zweigen Kanazawa were granted J. League associate membership status, bringing the number of such clubs to six, an all-time high mark for the league.
 On 20 August YSCC Yokohama's application was also granted by J. League, further increasing associate members count to seven.
 It raised again to 10 members after another J. League board session on 16 September, when applications of Fukushima United, FC Ryukyu and Fujieda MYFC were approved.